 Date of Birth: April 5, 1976

-American actor Sterling K. Brown was born in St. Louis, Missouri, one of five children, and went by his middle name, Kelby, for most of his childhood until he turned 16.
-His father died when Sterling was 10, a devastating moment he would later channel into his break-out performance on the TV series This is Us
+Sterling K. Brown was born in St. Louis, Missouri, one of five children, and went by his middle name, Kelby, for most of his childhood until he turned 16.
+His father died when Sterling was 10, a devastating moment he would later channel into his break-out performance on the TV series This is Us.

-While attending grad school at NYU, Sterling met his wife, actress Ryan Michelle Bathe, while the two performed together in the play, Joe Turner’s Come and Gone
+While attending grad school at NYU, Sterling met his wife, actress Ryan Michelle Bathe, when the two performed together in the play, Joe Turner’s Come and Gone.

 After school, Sterling performed theater in Ithaca, New York, Berkeley, and in Minnesota at the Guthrie Theater.
 Eventually, he returned to New York City and performed at the Public Theater, as well as Shakespeare in the Park.

 He moved to Los Angeles for pilot season, and after a few years he booked a spot on the TV show Army Wives.
 From there, he appeared in more shows, including brief stints on ER, Without a Trace and Third Watch.
 He had a recurring role on the comedy Starved and the fantasy-horror show, Supernatural, as vampire hunter Gordon Walker.

 He appeared in a few movies early in his career, including Stay (2005) starring Ewan McGregor and Trust the Man (2005) with Julianne Moore.

 In 2016, Sterling starred in the FX miniseries The People v.
 O.J.
 Simpson: American Crime Story as prosecutor Christopher Darden.
 He won an Emmy for Outstanding Supporting Actor in a Limited Series or Movie for his performance.